darosior/lightning-rfc/tests/events/test-spec.md

 Include lines pull in other files, which is helpful for complex tests.

-Other lines are indented by multiples of 4 spaces; a line not indented by a multiple of 4 is be joined to the previous line (this allows nicer formatting for long lines).
+Other lines are indented by multiples of 4 spaces; a line not indented by a multiple of 4 is to be joined with the previous line (this allows nicer formatting for long lines).

 Each non-comment line indicates something to do to the implementation